yhk1105/OR_midterm/README.md

    - **Stage 2:** Minimize the makespan while keeping the total tardiness at the minimum level obtained in Stage 1.

 2. **Optimal Scheduling Using Gurobi:**
-   For instance 5 (provided as a CSV file), we formulated and solved the scheduling problem using Gurobi Optimizer.
+   For instance 5, we formulated and solved the scheduling problem using Gurobi Optimizer.
 The output is a complete, business-ready schedule with job splits and machine assignments along with the corresponding objective values.

 3. **Heuristic Algorithm Development:**
-   Recognizing that large-scale instances may be too time-consuming for exact methods, we designed and implemented a heuristic algorithm in Python 3.9.
-This algorithm is tested on multiple instances (five provided and ten hidden) and its performance is benchmarked against optimal or relaxed solutions.
+   Recognizing that large-scale instances may be too time-consuming for exact methods, we designed and implemented a heuristic algorithm in Python.
+This algorithm is tested on multiple instances and its performance is benchmarked against optimal or relaxed solutions.

 4. **Algorithm Analysis and Experimentation:**
    We documented our heuristic approach in detail, including flowcharts, pseudocode, and a Big-O analysis of its time complexity.
 Extensive experiments on randomly generated instances are conducted to demonstrate its efficiency and robustness.